 Preparing for the University of Leeds

-You should also consider the application process, academic finances, available scholarships, and the acceptance rate at the University of Leeds.
-You can read several of these components, which will be covered here:
+You should also consider the application process, tuition fees, available scholarships, and the latest UCAS admissions data for the University of Leeds.
+Several of these components are covered below:

 Admission Requirements